Friends of Loss,

 3c.)
 If you are a friend who becomes pregnant while your Friend of Loss is fighting their battle with grief, please be gentle with how you approach it with them.
 We totally get it.
 You are afraid to tell them because let's be honest, there is just no good way to do it.
 First and foremost, thank you for wanting to be sensitive to the Parents of Loss' feelings but make no mistake, you need to tell them.
 They will be much more hurt in the long run from you keeping it from them, especially the longer time goes on.
 Before you announce it publicly, it is good to let them know in some way.

-If you feel like you can't tell them face to face or over the phone, the best way I can think to do this is to send them a card with a letter letting them know that you are expecting.
+If you feel like you can't tell them face to face or over the phone, you can email them, text them or even send them a Thinking of You card or a letter letting them know that you are expecting.
 Tell them you didn't want to leave them out of this time in your life but you know they may need some time to process this news and be okay with it.
 So whenever they are ready, you are there.
 That way you are putting the ball in their court and not forcing them to respond if they aren't quite ready yet.
 You are letting them come to terms with it, while being considerate and gentle with their feelings.
 When they are ready, they will let you know.

 One Mother of Loss advised for friends to "avoid saying anything to the effect of: your baby will watch over our baby/future baby, he/she will be their guardian angel.
 It seems very sweet and harmless but let the Parents of Loss be the ones to say that, if they can get to a place of acceptance to be able to say that.
 To a grieving mother or father, for you to say that before they do could cause anger because they didn't choose for their child to have the role of guardian angel baby to anyone else's children.
 They wanted that baby with them here, in their arms - like yours is, and it is not a consolation prize to hear that their precious child, whom they wanted more than anything, will watch over the rest of their friend's living children and future children."